codingbootcamp/codingbootcamp.github.io/index.md

 ### Introduction To Docker
 [Docker](https://www.docker.com/) allows us to eliminate "works on my machine" problem by creating isolated containers which can be created and discarded as and when needed.
 This session will walk you through the process of using Docker for the application which was developed in the previous session.
 This session will also introduce you to docker compose which is another tool to run multiple micro services.

+## What's in it for you?
+Well, you get to build and deploy a production ready application yourselves with a little bit of help from us and have it as a part of your portfolio.

+You get to network with like minded hackers.

+Best two implementations win some recruiterbox swag :)